musoniusr/DhammaratoDhamma/_posts/2024-04-17-lighten-your-load-max-m-1-with-callum-04-17-24-K3pKFtdnwD0.md

 Lighten your load.

 See what you're doing and put it down.
 That's all the teaching is.
-That's where the Duke of Naroda comes from, is because we can set that stuff down.
+That's where the Duke of Nirodha comes from, is because we can set that stuff down.

 Yeah.
 Sometimes it's hard to see the seeing part, the seeing it.
 That's why we have to keep looking and keep looking and not come to a conclusion.
 Oh, it's okay that I carry this.
 It's only 150 pounds.